ohliumliu/connectingdots/building/escape_html.md

 If `@user.notes.html` is used, html tags will become something like `&lt...`

-An alternative is to use .raw which also handles nil better.
+An alternative is to use raw (raw @user.notes) which also handles nil better.
 But neither one is safe from xss attack, so we need to be careful. https://www.tigraine.at/2012/08/23/when-to-use-raw-and-when-to-use-html_safe